-That’s why the most important habits, the ones I focused on the most in this article, are the ones focused on the lifestyle of successful writers.
+That's why the most important habits, the ones I focused on the most in this article, are the ones focused on the lifestyle of professional writers.
 Experienced writers make time to write, actually write during that time (whether they feel inspired or not!), and read a lot.

 Still want some technical writing tips?
 I get it.
 Here are some bad writing style habits, with articles that will help you break them:

 - Overuse of one paragraph length (you need both long paragraphs and short paragraphs)

 Mastering these technical writing elements will help you transform poor writing into great writing.